ibm-cloud-docs/vmware/architecture-guide-quantastor-vmwaresoftlayer.md

 1. Assign the following VLANs and create hostnames for the devices: QuantaStor host – Backend VLAN: (1102 in the environment)
 2. Select your payment method, agree to the Terms and Conditions, and click Finalize Your Order.

-**Note** Do not proceed to Step 3 until the server is provisioned and is accessible through VPN or virtual server.
+Do not proceed to Step 3 until the server is provisioned and is accessible through VPN or virtual server.
+{: important}

 ## Step 2: Enabling iSCSI Software Adapter for VMware Hosts
 {: #enabling-iSCSI}